-A classically proportioned 4/5-bedroom Georgian manor house and annexe in a delightful parkland setting with 5 cottages, outdoor swimming pool various outbuildings and 6 acres of beautiful mature landscaped grounds incorporating an attractive folly.
+A classically proportioned, Grade II listed 4/5-bedroom Georgian manor house and annexe set within a delightful parkland setting, including 5 residential cottages (Currently let on AST's), an outdoor swimming pool, various outbuildings, 6 acres of beautiful mature landscaped grounds and incorporating an attractive folly.

 The main house is believed to be built on the sight of an old monastery, which was destroyed during the dissolution in the reign of Henry VIII.
 The 14th Century ruins of St. Andrews Chapel still lie within the grounds.
 The present house, which was pre-dated by a mansion that was destroyed by fire, dates from the early 19th century and was extensively remodelled in the 1920s.